MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/status.md

 * `enable text`
     * Enables the text command, which is disabled by default.
 * `no channel`
-    * Removes the Player from the channel of the [[Room|Data-Structure:-Room]] they're in.
+    * Removes the Player from the channel of the [Room](room.md) they're in.
     * When the Player moves to a different Room, they will not be added to the Room's channel.
-    * If the Player is added to a [[Whisper|Data-Structure:-Whisper]] as a result of hiding, they will not be given permission to read the Whisper channel, unless the only Status Effect they have with this attribute is the " hidden" Status Effect.
+    * If the Player is added to a [Whisper](whisper.md) as a result of hiding, they will not be given permission to read the Whisper channel, unless the only Status Effect they have with this attribute is the " hidden" Status Effect.
 * `hear room`
     * All dialog from other Players in the Room will be sent to the Player via DM.